Geri-Prifti/Geri-Prifti/README.md

-- 👋 Hi, I’m @Geri-Prifti
+- 👋 Hi, I’m Geri
-- 👀 I’m interested in web development
+- 👀 I’m interested in all things DevOps, network engineering and cloud technologies.
-- 🌱 I’m currently learning HTML/CSS/JS/REACT
-- 📫 How to reach me: IG: geri.prifti